To learn more about the process for course registration for Winter 2014, be sure to review all of the information below carefully!

 A. Review the core curriculum for BBA students.

-Q. What core will Academic Services register me into for Fall 2013?
+Q. What core will Academic Services register me into for Winter 2014?

-A. Academic Services will register Sophomore BBA students into the following 7.5 credits of core courses (unless already completed):
+A. By November 6, Academic Services will register Sophomore BBA students into the following 7.5 credits of core courses (unless already completed):

-***If you have not completed ECON 102, Macroeconomics, prior to staring at Ross this Fall, you must complete it in Fall 2013 or Winter 2014 at U of M Ann Arbor.
+***If you have not completed ECON 102, Macroeconomics, you must complete this course in Winter 2014 at U-M Ann Arbor.
 Academic Services will NOT pre-register you for this course.

 Q. My core class is the same time as the one elective I really want to take.
 What can I do?

-- Both swap partners must complete and submit the BBA Sophomore Swap Survey.
+- Both swap partners must complete and submit the BBA Sophomore Swap Survey (available starting Wednesday, November 20)

-Q. Is it okay for me to "sweeten the deal" to try to find a swap partner for my 8:30 a.m. section?
+Q. Is it OK for me to "sweeten the deal" to try to find a swap partner for my 8:30 a.m. section?

 A. No. It is inappropriate to do either of the following: